AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 An RGB pixel with alpha information has four components: "red", "green", "blue", and "alpha".
 An opaque RGB pixel has only three components.
 Including an alpha channel as a fourth yields RGBA.
 An opaque gray scale pixel has one component.
 A gray scale pixel with alpha has two components.

 In order to properly interpret pixel data, Photoshop needs to know which color profile the data is expressed in.
 An example of a color profile is `"Adobe RGB (1998)"`.
 Photoshop will perform color conversions when needed.
-You can get the list of available color profiles by invoking [[Photoshop.getColorProfiles]] on the app object:
+You can get the list of available color profiles by invoking [getColorProfiles](../classes/photoshop/#getcolorprofiles) on the app object:
 ```javascript
 const rgbProfiles = await require("photoshop").app.getColorProfiles("RGB");